isonaj/anthonyison.com/blog/posts/how-to-create-a-blog-with-vuepress.md

 > You can get the code from this post from [here](https://github.com/isonaj/test-blog).

 ## Getting started
 To get started, you will need to have [Node](https://nodejs.org/en/download/) installed.
-We will use [yarn](https://yarnpkg.com/en/) to install packages instead on [npm](https://www.npmjs.com/).
+We will use [yarn](https://yarnpkg.com/en/) to install packages instead of [npm](https://www.npmjs.com/).
 Without getting too much into the details of yarn vs npm, I've had a few issues with Vuepress and npm that were resolved by using yarn.
 To install yarn, run `npm i yarn -g` on the command line.

 Create a new folder for the blog and initialise it with:
 ```bash